pedromattos11/FuelCalculator/README.md

 If you have any questions or suggestions, feel free to contact me at [pedro.hmattos19@gmail.com] or linkedin [https://www.linkedin.com/in/pedro-mattos-09b7271b4/]

-Enjoy using the Fuel Calculator Web App!
+Enjoy using the Fuel Calculator Web App.